Here’s how to Install WordPress 3 with the New Multi-Site Capabilities — Even if you Already Have a Website in your Hosting Account.

 Here’s what you’ll need to do, to have your existing web site(s) and blogs modified before installing or updating your WordPress installation.

-You will need a new domain name to run WordPress next to your web site; currently .info domains are very inexpensive.
+You will need (well, okay, I urge you to get) a new domain name to run WordPress next to your web site; currently .info domains are very inexpensive.
 This new domain name should point to your /public_html.
+For example, if an error in a theme prevents your site from displaying, you would really want the WordPress Admin pages working properly, using the default WordPress theme.

 Wildcard DNS is another change, see below.
 Unfortunately, you may not be able to do this until these DNS changes have taken effect.
 If you do this before other DNS changes, you will likely have to delete the wildcard subdomain, and re-install it.